Online Relationship Counseling for Seniors

 • Lifestyle changes like retirement, illness, or a move can disrupt long-standing patterns of daily life.
 This is especially true if the changes are sudden and unexpected.

-• Spending more time together in close proximity, post-retirement, can create discomfort or conflict and bring to the surface relationship problems that may have previously been unaddressed or weren’t as obvious.
+• Spending more time together nearby, post-retirement, can create discomfort or conflict and bring to the surface relationship problems that may have previously been unaddressed or weren’t as obvious.

 • With divorce becoming more accepted, as well as changing gender roles, midlife divorce (or later on in life) is becoming more common.